Sacramental Test Act 1828: Passage

 The Whig peer Lord Holland wrote to Henry Fox on 10 April:

 It is the greatest victory over the principle of persecution & exclusion yet obtained.
 Practically there have been greater such as the Toleration Act in W 3d's time & the Catholick bill of 1792.
 Practically too the Catholick Emancipation when it comes will be a far more important measure, more immediate & more extensive in its effects – but in principle this is the greatest of them all as it explodes the real Tory doctrine that Church & State are indivisible.

-The supporters of the Test and Corporation Acts moved wrecking amendments to modify the Bill but these were defeated by large majorities.
+The supporters of the Test and Corporation Acts moved wrecking amendments to modify the bill but these were defeated by large majorities.
+Lord Eldon unsuccessfully moved to include the words "I am a Protestant" into the declaration.
 The Bishop of Llandaff, however, managed to get included into the declaration the words "upon the true faith of a Christian" in the face of Lord Holland's opposition.
-Lord Eldon unsuccessfully moved to include the words "I am a Protestant" into the declaration.
 A religious test thus remained on the statute book until repealed in 1866.
-The Bill received its third reading on 2 May and on 9 May received royal assent.
+The bill received its third reading on 2 May and on 9 May received royal assent.

 Effects

-The Act led to "an explosion of pamphlets on the question of Catholic emancipation throughout the remainder of that year and on into the next".
-Immediately after the Act passed Parliament Sir Francis Burdett in the Commons and Lord Lansdowne in the Lords raised the issue of Catholic emancipation.
+The act led to "an explosion of pamphlets on the question of Catholic emancipation throughout the remainder of that year and on into the next".
+Immediately after the act passed Parliament Sir Francis Burdett in the Commons and Lord Lansdowne in the Lords raised the issue of Catholic emancipation.
 The Catholic Relief Act 1829 repealed the Test Act 1678 that had required all MPs to take the oath of abjuration, declare against transubstantiation and against the invocation of the Virgin Mary and the sacrifice of the mass.

 The "upon the true faith of a Christian" phrase in the new oath maintained a hurdle for Jewish candidates for political office, delaying the emancipation of the Jews in the United Kingdom until 1858.
 Atheists remained barred until 1886.

+The act and others relating to oaths were superseded by the Promissory Oaths Act 1868 (31 & 32 Vict. c.
+72), and were formally repealed by section 1 of, and part 1 of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48) as part of the statute law revision program.